raoufswe/Customer-loyalty-Management/README.md

 Customer Loyalty Management System

 The program was designed to offer a customer loyalty programme.
 The program records the customers’ details and their reward in points and allow customers to redeem reward through a list of gifts.
 An additional reward will be given to the topmost customers.
 The program has two types of users (Admin and Customer).
+Following is the system structure alongside with the functions.

 Home Page:
             1. Add new customer
             2. Login as customer
             3. Login as admin
             4. Exit

 Customer's menu:
             1. Edit my details
             2. View my details
             3. Delete my account
             4. Redeem reward
             5. View my gifts
             6. Sign out

  Admin's menu:
             1. Create new account
             2. Edit account